NobleLip/AppController/README.md

 Consola = {'YouTube':'brave.exe',
 			'League of Legends':'LeagueClient.exe',
 			'Naruto':'brave.exe',
-      'Name that Appears on the Windows TaskBar':'Name of the .exe file task'}
+      'Name that Appears on the Windows TaskBar':'Name of the .exe file of the task'}
 ```

 After this , its a simple procedure: